Stock market today: Asian shares track Wall Street rally as Japan's Nikkei nears a record high

 Wells Fargo climbed 7.2% and was one of the stronger forces pushing the S&P 500 upward.
 Regulators at the Office of the Comptroller of the Currency removed a consent order issued in 2016, which required the bank to revamp how it sells products to customers after it was caught opening unauthorized accounts.

-In other trading Friday, U.S. benchmark crude oil edged 1 cent lower to $78.02 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, U.S. benchmark crude oil rose 9 cents to $78.12 per barrel in electronic trading on the New York Mercantile Exchange.

 Credit: AP